kamilbaczek/Modular-monolith-by-example/Documentation/Architecture/Decisions/0002-infrastructure-migration-to-azure.md

 ## Context

 Estimation Tool has advanced infrastructure like logging, observability, configuration, feature flags and etc.
-Estimation Tool now uses few platforms like sentry, heroku etc. Platforms have diffrent vendors.
+Estimation Tool now uses few platforms like sentry, heroku etc. Platforms have different vendors.
 They are hard to mantain and integrate with other.
 Infrastructure have to be unified.
 Options:
 - Use Azure